Last Updated: Mon 9th January, 2023

 Sometimes we share your information with our family of companies to help us with our services.
 Our family members include Pottermore Limited, Pottermore Inc., Warner Bros.
-Entertainment Inc. and companies listed here.
+Entertainment Inc. and companies listed that can be found by navigating to our Affiliates Page.
 We may update this list sometimes.

 Our friends (for example, co-sponsors)